 The Conceptual Design developed and considered a broad range of alternatives to identify the most feasible design options for further evaluation.
 Initially, 69 bridge replacement options were identified and screened to identify five that best met the Program goals.
 The screening considered aesthetics relating to the surrounding environment and historic image of the bridge, navigational clearances, and resiliency to withstand extreme weather and storm surges, and constructability.

-- 240' Vertical Lift Span — a pair of 240-foot vertical lift spans carrying four tracks total.
+- The 240' Vertical Lift Span is a pair of 240-foot vertical lift spans carrying four tracks total.
 Tower height ranges from 105 ft to 140 ft.
 Vertical clearance ranges from 27ft (closed) to 60 ft (open).
 Horizontal clearance of 200 ft.

 Purpose and Need

-The Purpose and Need Statement, one of the first steps completed in the environmental review, identifies the reasons for the Program and establishes the objectives the Program is intended to address.
-The Purpose and Need Statement is part of the EA/EIE and is considered in evaluating the alternatives.
+The Purpose and Need Statement, one of the first steps completed in the environmental review, identified the reasons for the Program and established the objectives the Program is intended to address.
+The Purpose and Need Statement is part of the EA/EIE and was considered in the evaluation of the alternatives.